Rosebank oil and gas field: Practical considerations

 Weather conditions are extremely difficult.
-Superstructure is designed to withstand 100 ft waves.
+The superstructure is designed to withstand 100 ft waves.
 High petroleum prices and favourable tax treatment is needed.
 Bringing gas to market requires finding a way to finance a pipeline which would combine production from several fields in the West of Shetland area into a gas export pipeline.

-Equinor have selected FPSO Petrojarl Knarr for the development.
+Equinor selected FPSO Petrojarl Knarr for the development.
 The ship was constructed in 2014 for BG Norge.